Police Officer Employment

 - Must be an U.S. citizen at the time of appointment.

-- Possession of a valid Class “D” Illinois driver’s license or a valid out-of-state driver’s license of similar classification.
+- Must possess a valid Class “D” Illinois driver’s license or a valid out-of-state driver’s license of similar classification.

 - The applicant must have achieved a high school diploma with a grade point average of 2.5 out of 4.0 (or an equivalent on a scale with a maximum grade point average other than 4.0), or a G.E.D. with a minimum composite score of no less than 2480 points, or at least sixteen (16) hours of college credit with a grade point average of 2.5 out of 4.0 (or an equivalent on a scale with a maximum grade point average other than 4.0) regardless of high school grade point average or G.E.D. composite score.